NYU-Processor-Design/nyu-amba/ReadMe.md

 #### Subordinate
 - Responds to the read/write operation from the manager within a given address space
-- Signals back to the master for success, failure, or data transfer await
+- Signals back to the manager for success, failure, or data transfer await

 #### MUX
-- Routes the read data and response signals from the subordinates to the master
+- Routes the read data and response signals to and from the subordinates to the manager

 #### Decoder
 - Decodes the address of each transfer